flyryan/ai-chat/readme.md

      ai-chat
    ```

-3. Access the application at http://localhost:8000
+4. **Access the Application**:
+   Open your browser and navigate to http://localhost:8000

 ### Local Deployment